itwizz26/FlowConnect/README.md

 ![alt text](1.png)

-Once your backend is up and running, change into the frontend directory (**~/flowconnect/frontend**) and run these commands to get started.
+Once your backend is up and running, change into the frontend directory (**../frontend/**) and run these commands to boot up the frontend service.

 ```
 npm install